-Wait, I thought my website/WordPress theme had schema markup already?
+Wait, I thought my website/WordPress theme had schema in place already?

 True, a well-coded WordPress theme will come with some structural schema in place.
 This basic schema will cover simple structure – but there will be no information about the actual content.
 In short, it’s a start but it’s not going as far as you need to provide a truly optimal search experience.

-Below is a simple workflow for getting schema markup onto the key pages of your site:
+Below is a simple workflow for getting schema onto the key pages of your site:

 1. Add a schema markup plugin to your site